-Students who are offered admission to Jefferson in a health related program are generally required to pass a criminal background check and child abuse clearance.
-Please consult with the Program Director of Office of Admissions for clarification on required paperwork for admission.
-Additionally, some departments and/or programs within the College, as well as some clinical sites may require students to be fingerprinted and/or drug tested.
+Students who are offered admission to Jefferson in a health-related program are required to pass a criminal background check and child abuse clearance.
+If needed, please consult with the Program Director or Office of Admissions for clarification on required paperwork for admission.
+Additionally, some departments and/or programs within the College, as well as some clinical sites, may require students to be fingerprinted and/or drug tested.
 The Office of Admissions, along with your academic program, will provide you with the appropriate information to complete these requirements.

-Clinical rotation, fieldwork, and residency sites that require a criminal background check, child abuse clearance and/or fingerprinting may deny a student's participation in the clinical experience, rotation, fieldwork, or residency because of a felony or misdemeanor conviction or a record of child abuse.
+Clinical rotation, fieldwork, and residency sites that require a criminal background check, child abuse clearance and/or fingerprinting may deny a student's participation in the clinical experience, rotation, fieldwork, or residency because of a felony, misdemeanor conviction, or a record of child abuse.
 Clinical sites may also deny participation in clinical experiences for other reasons, including but not limited to failure of a required drug test, or inability to produce an appropriate health clearance.
-As participation in clinical experiences, rotations, fieldwork, or residencies is a required part of the curriculum and a requirement for graduation, denial of participation by a clinical site may result in delay of graduation or the inability to graduate from the program.
+Because participation in clinical experiences, rotations, fieldwork, or residencies is a required part of the curriculum, and a requirement for graduation, denial of participation by a clinical site may result in a delayed graduation or the inability to graduate from the program.

-Regardless of whether or not a student graduates from Jefferson, individuals who have been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
-Information regarding individual eligibility may be obtained from the appropriate credentialing bodies.
+Regardless, whether a student is a graduate of Jefferson or not, any individual who has been convicted of a felony or misdemeanor may be denied certification or licensure as a health professional.
+Information regarding individual eligibility may be obtained from the appropriate credentialing body.